wenzhixin/bootstrap-table/CONTRIBUTING.md

 includes code changes) and under the terms of the [Creative Commons Attribution 3.0 Unported License](docs/LICENSE) (if it includes documentation changes).

-### Pull request bots

-[@twbs-rorschach](https://github.com/twbs-rorschach) is a Bootstrap bot that hangs out in our GitHub issue tracker and automatically checks all pull requests for a few simple common mistakes.
-It's possible that Rorschach might leave a comment on your pull request and then close it.
-If that happens, simply fix the problem(s) mentioned in the comment (there should be link(s) in the comment explaining the problem(s) in detail) and then either:

-* Push the revised version to your pull request's branch and post a comment on the pull request saying that you've fixed the problem(s).
-We will then come along and reopen your pull request.
-* Or you can just open a new pull request for your revised version.

 ## Code guidelines